kaiergin/chessapp/README.txt

 Update 1/25/2016: King bug fixed.
 Check logic started.
 Code comments started.
 Made function for switching resetting turn if false move is made.
 Saved about 250 lines of code.

 Update 5/10/2016: Check completed.
 Debugging in progress.
 Code comments will be added next.
 En Passant, Castling, and Checkmate are planned.

+Update 5/11/2016: A few Check bug fixes.
+Also a black bishop bug fix where it would turn into a white bishop.